zgiannuzzi/oracle-db-training/database_foundations_1-4.md

 1. Use the Academic Database ERD from the previous exercises to identify the following:
 a.
 Unique Identifiers
 b.
 Candidate Unique Identifiers

+Course
+   - department
+    - Deparment ID(U)
+   - student
+    - Name_ID
+   - faculty
+    - Name_ID
+   - Academic Session
+    - Academic ID
+   - Parent Information
+    - Parent ID
+   - Exam
+    - Exam_ID

+## Exercise 2.5 Identify relationships from ERD

+1. Read the relationship.
+Which text corresponds to the diagram?
+- Each EMPLOYEE must be assigned to one and only one DEPARTMENT.
+Each DEPARTMENT must be responsible for one or more EMPLOYEEs.

+2. Read each relationship in the model below.
+For each relationship, write the ERD statement and your comments.
+Use your knowledge of normal people and towns in your comments.
+ - Each Town can have 1 or more People Born in it.
+Each person can only be born in 1 town.
+ - More than one Person has to be living in a town.
+Not all people are from The town.
+ - Each town must be visited by people.
+People may visit other towns.
+ - A person may be mayor of a town.
+A town may be goverened by a person